minht57/ROS_Basic_SLAM/readme.md

 # BUILDING AN AUTOMATIC VEHICLE BASED ON STEREO CAMERA

 ## Overview
 The goal of this project is to build a map of surrounding area and control a robot autonomosly to the pointed destination in the map.
-The robot is a Turtlebot model and base on ROS (Robot Operating System).This project focusing on using Sereo camera to reduce the cost.
-Robot can build a map, navigation and go to destinated position, which can be developed to go around a house doing diffrent tasks or exploring unknown enviroment.
+The robot is a Turtlebot model and base on ROS (Robot Operating System).
+This project focusing on using Sereo camera to reduce the cost.
+Robot can build a map, navigation and go to destinated position, which can be futher developed to go around a house doing diffrent tasks or exploring unknown enviroment.

 ## Algorithm
 ![Algorithm](https://github.com/minht57/ROS_Basic_SLAM/blob/master/img/bot.png)